claudijo/pirate-sea-jam/README.md

 Demo and devlog available at [https://claudijo.itch.io/pirate-sea-jam](https://claudijo.itch.io/pirate-sea-jam)

-> Learning game development is a journey on the open seas

 ## Changelog and Feature List
 The following brief changelog includes main concepts and features
 * Infinite ocean (v0.8)